-According to Eliphas Levi the dogma represent the theory while the ritual represent the practice.
-Only a theory with practical application worth to be considered theory.
+According to Eliphas Levi the dogma represents the theory while the ritual represents the practice.
+Only a theory with direct and immediate practical application worth to be considered a working and confirmed theory.

 Khepri (also spelled Khepera, Kheper, Khepra, Chepri) was a solar deity in the ancient Egyptian religion.
 Khepri – “he who is coming into being”.
 Khepri was connected with the scarab beetle (kheprer).